Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Results

 \subsubsection{Peer counselors use a \texttt{CARE}'s response directly or edit it.}

 We compare the text similarity between what \texttt{CARE} suggests and what peer counselors finally send out.
-From the utterances peer counselors sent after clicking responses suggested by \texttt{CARE}, we found that \textbf{most (45/75; 60\%) of the responses were sent without modification from \texttt{CARE}'s suggestion}, while the others were altered before being sent.
+From the utterances peer counselors sent after clicking responses suggested by \texttt{CARE} (click-through rate\footnote{We discuss click-through rate in learning context in Appendix Section~\ref{sec:click-through}.}=37.69\%), we found that \textbf{most (45/75; 60\%) of the responses were sent without modification from \texttt{CARE}'s suggestion},\footnote{We use \textbf{bold font} to highlight text segments that we find particularly interesting.} while the others were altered before being sent.
 For the 30/75 (40\%) edited responses, we calculate the length of the Longest Common Subsequence (LCS) between the clicked suggested response and the actual utterance sent by the peer counselor.
 This calculation yields a median difference of 41.5 characters between the two strings.
 On one hand, if we divide the length of each LCS by the length of its corresponding generated response, we get the median 99.3\% (mean=87.7\%, std=19.6\%).
 On the other hand, if each LCS length is instead divided by the length of the corresponding actual response peer counselors sent, the resulting median is 47.7\% (mean=50.8\%, std=20.6\%).
 These two ratios together advise that \textbf{when peer counselors modify a \texttt{CARE}'s suggestion, they usually build upon it by preserving almost the entire suggestion and adding more content to it.}

-\subsubsection{Peer counselors send longer responses with \texttt{CARE}}
+\subsubsection{Peer counselors send longer responses with \texttt{CARE}.}

 The median length of peer counselors' responses increases with \texttt{CARE} compared with its counterpart without \texttt{CARE}.
 Concretely, when peer counselors see \texttt{CARE}'s suggestions, the median length of responses (77 characters) is significantly longer than the response length without \texttt{CARE} (61 characters) (N = (199, 271), p < 0.01; Mann-Whitney U rank test).